abangser/instruqt-observability/observability-with-tracetest/01-welcome-to-instruqt/assignment.md

 ====================

 Sometimes you will need instructions, other times you will want more space to work.
 If you ever want to minimize these instructions you can click the `>` icon and then use the `<` icon to re-open them when you need them again.

+As you have opened a few sets of instructions this window may need a bit of scrolling.
+You can make space here by closing a sub section of text by clicking on its title.

 ⏭ Moving on up